lsst-dm/dm_dev_guide/work/flow.rst

 Components
    You should choose from the pre-populated list of components to specify what part of the DM system the ticket relates to.
-   If in doubt, ask your T/CAM.
+   More guidance on :ref:`choosing appropriate components <jira-components>` is available, but, if in doubt, ask your T/CAM.
 Assignee
    Typically you will assign yourself (or your T/CAM will assign you) to a ticket.
    You can also assign tickets to others.